 Soul & Funk with a spice of Jazz

-Critically acclaimed pianist/singer, Tizaan Alphonso has a deep and personal connection with music, strongly connected within his family.
+Critically acclaimed pianist/singer/composer, Tizaan Alphonso has a deep and personal connection with music, strongly connected within his family.
 Having musicians for parents, making music just feels like being home, where-ever he is.
 When he sets foot on stage, with his keyboards and microphone ready, surrounded by his closest friends, the audience is presented with an energy unbounded.
 Because Tizaan Alphonso can only give his all, or he will give nothing at all.

 "Give in to the Natural Jazzy Groove of Tizaan Alphonso's, New Album 'Feel It' "